 ADR Audit: 15% — captures strategic risk from unresolved decisions

-Red Zone services cannot accept new feature work until fragility score drops below 70
+Red Zone services do not accept new feature work until fragility score drops below 70

 Adding features to fragile services compounds instability.
-Stabilize first.
+Stabilize first, ship second.

-Every service that moves from Green to Yellow requires an owner assignment within 5 business days
+Every service that moves from Green to Yellow gets an owner assigned within 5 business days

 Trend direction matters more than absolute score.
-Catch degradation early.
+Catch degradation while it is still cheap to reverse.

-The register must be reviewed in the monthly engineering leadership sync
+The register is reviewed in the monthly engineering leadership sync — not optional

 A report nobody reads provides zero value.
-Build it into existing cadences.
+Build it into an existing cadence or it dies.

 Override requests for Red Zone feature work require VP-level approval with a written remediation plan